dianalokada/avalanche-starter-kit/README.md

 Deploy a Subnet to a local network.
 The dApp on the local C-Chain needs to send a message containing some message, a BLS signature, and a BLS public key to your Subnet.
 The Subnet needs to verify the signature and send a message back to the C-Chain informing the result of the verification.

-### Part 2 of this assesment is located here: [Creating a Signature Verification Precompile Contract](https://github.com/dianalokada/my-precompile-evm).
+Part 2 of this assessment is located here: [Creating a Signature Verification Precompile Contract](https://github.com/dianalokada/my-precompile-evm).

 ## Learn about Cross-Subnet dApps with Teleporter

 To get a better understanding of Cross-Subnet dApps architecture, take the Avalanche Academy course on [Cross-Subnet dApps with Teleporter](https://academy.avax.network/course/teleporter).

+### Local Network

+For convenience the private key 56289e99c94b6912bfc12adc093c9b51124f0dc54ac7a766b2bc5ccf558d8027 of the default airdrop address is stored in the environment variable $PK.
+Furthermore, the RPC-url for the C-Chain of your local network is set in the foundry.toml file.

 ## Environment Setup